softwareTestingResearch/pytest-ranking/README.md

 - All weights must be integers or floats, and their sum will be normalized to 1
 - A higher weight means that a corresponding heuristic is favored.

-The default value is ``1-0-0``, which only prioritizes faster tests
+The default value is ``1-0-0``, which only prioritizes faster tests.

 ### Optimizing test prioritization levels